 Don’t forget to look up and dote on the 97-feet golden stupa made in 1312.

-When you are done inspecting every details of the interior, invite yourself to the outdoor balcony of the pagoda.
+When you are done inspecting every detail of the interior, invite yourself to the outdoor balcony of the pagoda.

 Don’t try to start counting how many pagodas you can see.
 Just drink in the views and admire it silently.

-Standing here, I told myself that Myanmar, undoubtedly, is the country with the most number of Buddhist pagodas.
+Standing here, I told myself that Myanmar, undoubtedly, is the country with the most Buddhist pagodas.
 I’m pretty sure about that. 🙂